UCSF Benioff Children's Hospital: UCSF Benioff Children's Hospital San Francisco

 UCSF Benioff Children's Hospital San Francisco is a pediatric acute care hospital located in San Francisco, California.
 The hospital has 183 beds and 50 bassinets.
 The hospital is affiliated with the UCSF School of Medicine.
 The hospital provides comprehensive pediatric specialties and subspecialties to pediatric patients aged 0–21 throughout Northern California and beyond.
-UCSF Benioff Children's Hospital San Francisco also features a pediatric emergency department.
+UCSF Benioff Children's Hospital San Francisco also features a pediatric emergency department with 19 treatment rooms and two large resuscitation bays.
 The Children's hospital has eight units, an Intensive Care Nursery, a Pediatric Cardiac Intensive Care Unit, a Pediatric Intensive Care Unit, a Cardiac Transitional Care Unit, a Transitional Care Unit, a Pediatric Medical/Surgical Unit, a Hematology and Oncology Unit, and a Blood and Marrow Transplant Unit.
 There is also an adult hospital in the same building with Intensive Care, Surgical, and Acute Care Units.

-The hospital has a gross square footage of over one million square feet, comprising the 878,000 GSF hospital and 170,000 GSF Cancer Center.
+The hospital has a gross square footage of over one million square feet, comprising the 878,000 square foot hospital and 170,000 square foot Cancer Center.
 The hospital is the only hospital in San Francisco that has a helipad.
-Patient rooms feature large windows for lots of natural light and outdoor garden views.
+Patient rooms feature large windows for increased access to natural light and outdoor garden views.
 The hospital also operates a Child Life Program within the hospital staffed with Child Life Specialists, Art Therapists, Music Therapists, and other specialized personnel, designed to help support the development of children receiving care at the hospital.
 Modalities used include Art Therapy, a CCTV system supporting an in-building TV channel and TV production studio, a School Program with credentialed teachers, and a Facility Dog Program, among others.
 The classroom is fully accredited by the San Francisco Unified School District for patients and siblings in grades K-12 for child schooling.

 The hospital hosts a nearby Family House and onsite Ronald McDonald House for families to sleep under the same roof as their child.
-Additionally, family room with showers, laundry, snack facilities and the presence of staff to assist parents with questions about their child's diagnosis and special services.
+Additionally, family rooms with showers, laundry, meal services, snack options, and staff are available to families at the hospital.
 The hospital also offers interactive mobile science exhibits designed by San Francisco's Exploratorium that can be wheeled into a patient's room for private playtime.

+In 2026, the hospital opened a new unit on the ground floor of the hospital specifically for children with neurologic and neurosurgical needs requiring acute care.
+The specialty unit, called the Children's Neuroscience Specialty Unit, has eight beds and operates 24/7.